Applications for 2018 are now open.

-In 2017, two (2) AFGW Barbara Hale Fellowships were offered.
+In 2018, two (2) AFGW Barbara Hale Fellowships will be offered.

 Within 6 months of concluding the work undertaken under the tenure of the fellowship, the recipient must submit a written report on the work accomplished.
 The financial assistance given by AFGW must be acknowledged in any published material embodying the results of the work carried out.